Unicomer Group: Brands operated by Unicomer Group

-About La Curacao
+La Curacao

 The Central American retail chain La Curaçao was established in 1890 under the name Curaçao Trading Company which dedicated to maritime ports exploitation.

 By 1911, it was acquired by the Dutch Curaçao Trading Company (CETECO) renovating into selling household and agricultural products.

 In 1945, it consolidated into the household appliance store as of today.

 La Curaçao store located in Calle Circunvalación, San Pedro Sula, Honduras.
 The re inauguration of this store marked the 1,000th store milestone for Unicomer Group.

 In 2000, the Unicomer Group was formed when it acquired the Dutch multinational CETECO's retail operations in Central America, including the chains La Curaçao and Almacenes Tropigas.

 Operations were strengthened by the acquisition in countries like Guatemala, El Salvador, Honduras, Nicaragua and later in the Dominican Republic.
 In 2004, the Unicomer Group opened two stores under the name of UNICOMER in Houston, Texas, in the United States.

 In October 2005, La Curaçao expands its services introducing Opticas La Curaçao in Guatemala, selling ophthalmological products.
 Opticas La Curaçao supplies lenses and frames for eye- and sunglasses, as well as ocular medical consultations using advanced diagnostic equipment.

 In February 2006, Opticas La Curaçao is introduced in El Salvador and later in Nicaragua in October of the same year, and later Honduras.

 La Curaçao opened its e-commerce website in 2003.

 La Curaçao also opened a concept store named La Curaçao Cash, providing preferential customers cash loans to be repaid in instalments.
 This concept begins in Guatemala in 2013 and is now present in Honduras totaling 15 cash stores.
 Later on, the cash loans concept was added in the normal La Curacao stores.
 They also provide instant credit, delivery, warranties, and maintenance service for products.

 As of 2017, La Curaçao branched out to more than 200 stores.